LilayLily/Analyzing-the-forecast-quality-of-wind-energy-in-Germany-from-2012-to-2020/README.md

-# Analyzing-the Forecast-Quality of Wind Energy-in-Germany-from-2012-to-2020
+# Analyzing the Forecast Quality of Wind Energy in Germany from 2012 to 2020

 ## Background and Motivation